lukashuebner/HyperPhylo/README.md

 Where `partition_file` is a file describing the site repeats and `partition_number` is the number of the partition to be split.
 A split with the respective number of block whill be computed for each given k.

 #### Repeats file format
-A repeats file is generated from the partitioned MSA and a phylogenetic tree. generated from a partitioned MSA and a tree.
+A repeats file is generated from the partitioned MSA and a phylogenetic tree.
-The repeats file starts with the number of partitions, a space, and the number of internal nodes of the treen−3).
+The repeats file starts with the number of partitions, a space, and the number of internal nodes of the tree.
 This is followed by a blocks describing the partitions (partition blocks).
 A partition block starts with the partition name, a space, and the number of sites in this partition.
 Then, it contains one line per internal node of the tree.